Teaching children about super

 Growing their super

 Many people don’t think about boosting their super savings until they’re closer to retirement.
 However, the more you add, the better your chance of financial freedom in retirement is.
-Growing your super through your working life can help it benefit from compounding returns – reinvesting your returns to generate additional returns.
+Growing your super through your working life can help it benefit from compounding returns – reinvesting any returns to help generate additional returns.

 HOW COMPOUNDING GROWS YOUR SUPER